 Nearly all of the walruses which were sighted during the several aerial surveys described in this and earlier reports were situated in the north-central sector near St. Lawrence Island, and in the southeastern sector, between Bristol Bay and the Pribilof Islands.
-During the winter, these are major areas of ice formation and divergence, where leads and polynyas are plentiful (Burns et al. 1980), and the benthic food supply presumably is adequate.
+During the winter, these are major areas of ice formation and divergence, where leads and polynyas are plentiful (Burns et al. 198012), and the benthic food supply presumably is adequate.
 Ringed and bearded seals, like the walruses, also were situated for the most part well north of the southern border of the pack ice, but they were more widely distributed, presumably because of their greater ability to make and maintain breathing holes in even the denser parts of the pack.
-The distribution of the bearded seals, in general, overlapped those of both the walruses and the ringed seals to a high degree but extended also into a broad sector of the western ice where neither of the other two species was significantly larger than in the southeastern sector, implying that more of the northern animals were pairs of adults.
+The distribution of the bearded seals, in general, overlapped those of both the walruses and the ringed seals to a high degree but extended also into a broad sector of the western ice where neither of the other two species was sighted.
+Earlier, Braham et al. (197713) had indicated that the mean group size of bearded seals in the northern Bering Sea was significantly larger than in the southeastern sector, implying that more of the northern animals were pairs of adults.
 Reevaluation of those data, however, indicates no difference between sectors.

 Most of the ringed seals sighted during our surveys probably were immature or nonbreeding individuals, for the breeding adults in this month (April) mainly inhabit the shorefast ice and haul out only in lairs beneath the drifted snow (Fedoseev 1965; Burns 1970; Smith and Stirling 1975).
 The presence of these seals in considerable numbers in the southeastern sector of the Bering Sea pack ice is reported here for the first time.
 Previous information from that region by Kosygin (1966) from shipboard surveys in April 1962 and 1963, indicated that they were absent there.
-Their regular presence was confirmed, however, by several shipboard sightings from the icebreaker CGC Glacier in April 1971 (J. J. Burns, unpubl. data) and by numerous shipboard sightings from the ZRS Zvyagino in February-March 1981, during joint Soviet-American investigations of marine mammals.
+Their regular presence was confirmed, however, by several shipboard sightings from the icebreaker CGC Glacier in April 1971 (J. J. Burns, unpubl. data) and by numerous shipboard sightings from the ZRS Zvyagino in February-March 1981, during joint Soviet-American investigations of marine mammals.14